How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 Bottom Line

-When choosing a senior living facility for your loved one, you’ll find different options like assisted living, board and care homes, CCRCs and nursing homes, each with different levels of care.
+When choosing a senior living facility for your loved one, you’ll find a variety of options, each with different levels of care.
 It’s important to include your loved one in the choice and listen to what they want.

 Talking to a financial advisor can help with the cost, and always get a full list of fees.
 When you visit places, watch how the staff act, talk to the people who live there, make sure the facility is clean and up-to-date and ask about activities, transportation as well as emergency and safety protocols.